node-opcua/node-opcua/.github/ISSUE_TEMPLATE.md

 **Please tell us about your environment:**
 <!-- Operating system, opcua server or client type, package manager,  equipment , vendor info -->

+  * ( ) my request is related to node-opcua acting as a  OPCUA CLIENT
+  * ( )  my request is related to node-opcua acting as a OPCUA SERVER

   * ( ) I have installed node-opcua from source ( using git clone)
   * ( ) I have installed node-opcua as a package ( using npm install )